EmiliosRichards/File-Management-System/README.md

 The File Management System should:

 - Work through the Command Line.
 - Have a clean aesthetic with clear prompts and feedback messages.
-To acheive a 'clean aesthetic' it must be unclutted with a consistant format.
+To achieve a 'clean aesthetic' it must be uncluttered with a consistent format.
 - Cross platform compatibility.
 - Have intuitive commands and seamless exception handling.
 Commands must be labeled and located in a natural way keeping usage straightforward.
 - Uncluttered code built with the potential of expansion and modification in mind.